SorenKarst/longread_umi/README.md

 1. Go to longread-UMI-pipeline directory, open a terminal and run:
    `find . -name "*.sh" -exec chmod +x {} \;`

+### Test scripts
+1. Open a terminal anywhere and run: `/path/to/longread-UMI-pipeline -h`

-### Create symlink to run longread-UMI-pipeline from terminal
+### (Optional) Create symlink to run longread-UMI-pipeline from terminal
+1. Check if ~/bin exists and is accessible in path `echo $PATH`
-1. Open terminal and run command:
+1. Create symlink in bin by openening a terminal and run:
    `ln -s /path/to/longread-UMI-pipeline/longread_UMI_pipeline.sh ~/bin/longread-UMI-pipeline`
-2. Test symlink by opening a terminal window anywhere and run:
+2. Test symlink by opening a terminal anywhere and run:
    `longread-UMI-pipeline -h`

 ### Change paths to dependencies
 1. Go to /path/to/longread-UMI-pipeline/scripts and open dependencies.sh in a texteditor.
-2. Change all paths under "Program paths" to reflect installations on your system.
+2. Change all paths under "Program paths" to reflect installation paths on your system.
 3. If unsure of the paths try to type `which <function>` in the terminal.
 I.e. `which racon`.
 4. Install any missing dependencies.

+### Customize porechop adaptors.py to be able to detect custom primers
+1. We recommend to make a seperate installation of porechop to use with the longread-UMI-pipeline.
+2. Go to path/to/porechop/porechop/adapters.py
+3. Backup current adapters.py.
+4. Replace current adapters.py with adapters.py from path/to/longread-UMI-pipeline/scripts.

 ## Running longread-UMI-pipeline